One Syracuse University student says his path to vaping THC was initially for medicinal purposes.

-The Syracuse University psychology senior has undergone over 25 major limb-lengthening surgeries due to a medical condition known as knock knees, and has been prescribed opioids for most of his life as a result.
-In high school, Metla developed a dependency on painkillers that had become so severe by his sophomore year of college that he decided to cut them out entirely.
+The psychology senior, who asked not to be named, had undergone over 25 major limb-lengthening surgeries due to a medical condition known as knock knees, and has been prescribed opioids for most of his life as a result.
+In high school, the SU student developed a dependency on painkillers that had become so severe by his sophomore year of college that he decided to cut them out entirely.
 Still in need of medication, he turned to vaping THC in 2015.

 “I had a couple friends who were dealers and they were telling me, ‘Hey check this out, it’s a concentrated form of THC … it’s powerful and the high is a little more intense,’” he recalled being told when first introduced to the then-novel e-cigarette.